DylanMeeus/springboot_jwt_blog/_posts/2016-03-29-build-a-cross-platform-mobile-app-with-xamarin.markdown

 namespace CloudCakes
 {
   public class SignupPage : ContentPage
   {
 	public SignupPage ()
 	{
 	  // A new element we're creating here - the Entry element
       // Entry allows us to capture user input
       // We are adding a Placeholder attribute to tell the user
       // which data we want them to enter var email = new Entry {
 		Placeholder = "Email"
 	  };

 	  // Similar to the email entry button, we capture the
       // users password here.
 To hide the password from being
       // displayed we set the `IsPassword` attribute to true var password = new Entry {
 		Placeholder = "Password",
 		IsPassword = true
 	  };

 	  var signupButton = new Button {
 		Text = "Sign Up"
 	  };

 	  signupButton.Clicked += (object sender, EventArgs e) => {

 	  };

 	  Content = new StackLayout {
 		Padding = 30,
 		Spacing = 10,
 		Children = {
-					new Label { Text = "Signup for a CloudCakes Account", FontSize = Device.GetNamedSize (NamedSize.Large, typeof(Label)), HorizontalOptions = LayoutOptions.Center },email,password,signupButton
+		  new Label { Text = "Signup for a CloudCakes Account", FontSize = Device.GetNamedSize (NamedSize.Large, typeof(Label)), HorizontalOptions = LayoutOptions.Center },
+		  email,
+		  password,
+		  signupButton
 		}
 	  };
     }
   }
 }

 ```